 - 1. The Board is charged with promoting the success of the Company by directing and supervising its affairs in a responsible and effective manner.
 Each Director has a duty to act in good faith in the best interests of the Company.
 The Directors are aware of their collective and individual responsibilities to all Shareholders for the manner in which the affairs of the Company are managed, controlled and operated. - 2.
-Duties of the Board include: - (a) setting the Group's values and standards which in the Company's case are expressed in its "Value Framework"; - (b) establishing and maintaining the purpose and strategic direction of the Group, and satisfy itself that CP A.1.1 the Group's purpose, values and strategy are aligned with the culture of the Group; - (c) maintaining an effective governance and oversight of ESG matters, as well as assessment and management of material environmental and social risks, ESG strategy and reporting; - (d) overseeing the management of CLP's relationships with stakeholders, such as Government, customers, the communities and others who have a legitimate interest in the responsible conduct of the Group's business; - (e) monitoring the performance of Management; - (f) ensuring that a framework of prudent and effective controls is in place to enable risks to be assessed and managed; and - (g) ensuring the financial statements are prepared to give a true and fair view of the Group. - 3.
+Duties of the Board include: - (a) setting the Group's values and standards which in the Company's case are expressed in its "Value Framework": - (b) establishing and maintaining the purpose and strategic direction of the Group, and satisfy itself that the Group's purpose, values and strategy are aligned with the culture of the Group; - (c) maintaining an effective governance and oversight of ESG matters, as well as assessment and management of material environmental and social risks, ESG strategy and reporting; - (d) overseeing the management of CLP's relationships with stakeholders, such as Government, customers, the communities and others who have a legitimate interest in the responsible conduct of the Group's business; - (e) monitoring the performance of Management; - (f) ensuring that a framework of prudent and effective controls is in place to enable risks to be assessed and managed; and - (g) ensuring the financial statements are prepared to give a true and fair view of the Group. - 3.
 The Board is responsible for performing the corporate governance duties and discharges some of its responsibilities through delegation, with appropriate oversight, to the Nomination Committee, the Audit & Risk Committee and the Human Resources & Remuneration Committee.
-In short, the Board: - (a) develops and reviews the Company's policies and practices on corporate governance (Audit & Risk CP A.2.1(a) Committee) and make recommendations to the Board; - (b) considers the nomination of qualified individuals for Director appointments and succession planning for Directors as well as reviews the contribution required from Directors and whether they are spending sufficient time performing their responsibilities to the Company (Nomination Committee); - (c) reviews and monitors the training and continuous professional development of Directors (Nomination Committee) and Senior Management (Human Resources & Remuneration Committee); - (d) reviews and monitors the Company's policies and practices on compliance with legal and regulatory CP A.2.1(c) requirements (Audit & Risk Committee); - develops, reviews and monitors the Code of Conduct applicable to employees and directors (Audit & CP A.2.1(d) Risk Committee); and - (f) reviews the Company's compliance with the CLP Code and disclosure in the Corporate Governance CP A.2.1(e) Report (Audit & Risk Committee). - The Board meets in person at least five times per annum and on other occasions when a Board decision CP C.2.7 is required on major issues.
+In short, the Board: - (a) develops and reviews the Company's policies and practices on corporate governance (Audit & Risk Committee) and make recommendations to the Board; - (b) considers the nomination of qualified individuals for Director appointments and succession planning for Directors as well as reviews the contribution required from Directors and whether they are spending sufficient time performing their responsibilities to the Company (Nomination Committee); - (c) reviews and monitors the training and continuous professional development of Directors (Nomination Committee) and Senior Management (Human Resources & Remuneration Committee); - (d) reviews and monitors the Company's policies and practices on compliance with legal and regulatory requirements (Audit & Risk Committee); - (e) develops, reviews and monitors the Code of Conduct applicable to employees and directors (Audit & Risk Committee); and - (f) reviews the Company's compliance with the CLP Code and disclosure in the Corporate Governance Report (Audit & Risk Committee). - 4.
+The Board meets in person at least five times per annum and on other occasions when a Board decision is required on major issues.
 In addition, the Chairman at least annually holds separate meetings with the Independent Non-executive Directors and Non-executive Directors (without the presence of other Directors and Management).
 Active participation at each Board meeting of at least a majority of Directors is expected.
 Obtaining consent by circulating written resolutions will not be treated as a regular Board meeting.
 The frequency of Board meetings and Directors' attendance are published in the Annual Report.